-11. How do I find a property I'd like to bid on at the tax sale?
+10. How do I find a property I'd like to bid on at the tax sale?

-Vacant land (which accounts for most properties offered at this tax sale) may or may not have a street (situs) address.
+Vacant land (which accounts for most properties offered at this tax sale) may not have a street (situs) address.
 The County Assessor's plat maps and map books can determine its approximate geographical location.
 Improved properties frequently (but not always) will bear a street address, making it easier to determine the general location.
 Exact boundary lines of a property can be determined only by a survey of the property undertaken at the purchaser's expense.
-Assessor's plat maps may be downloaded from the bid4assets.com website or may be purchased from the County Assessor's office and/or Tax Collector's office in some counties.
+Assessor's plat maps may be downloaded from the bid4assets.com website or may be purchased from the County Assessor's Office.

-12. How can I determine what use I can make of a tax sale property before I purchase it?
+11. How can I determine what use I can make of a tax sale property before I purchase it?